Service charges and ground rent explained

 What does my service charge cover?

-There are a number of things your service charge should cover, like:
+There are a number of things your service charge should cover, including:

-- repairs to the roof, walls, or communal areas
+- Repairs to the roof, walls or communal areas, such as lifts and staircases

-- wages of any staff working in the building, e.g. caretaker, gardener, management fees.
+- Management fees and wages of any staff working in the building: a gardener, for example.

-Who pays service charges – the landlord or tenant?
+Who pays service charges if I rent the property?

-What do I need to understand about service charges?
+What else do I need to know about service charges?

 - If you feel that your landlord is overcharging you, you should consult the Leasehold Advisory Service in the first instance.
 If you want to take it further, you could take your landlord to the First-Tier Tribunal, which deals with property disputes.

 - You’ll probably be expected to contribute towards a ‘sinking fund’.
 This is a pot of money put aside to cover any major costs, such as repainting the building or replacing the windows.
 It means you won’t be landed with a huge bill when the works are done.
-However, you may not be able to reclaim the money if you sell up.
+Sinking funds are designed to make sure that all tenants contribute to the cost of major work, not just those who are living in the building at the time it’s carried out.
+This means you probably won’t be able to reclaim the money if you sell up and the fund hasn’t been used.

 Frequently asked questions